CharlesDavidEly/advanced-monte-carlo/README.md

 ## Drift

 An underlying's drift is simply a product of its μ (average simple return) and σ (simple return standard deviation) as calculated over some specified ex-post sample period, interacting as depicted in the formula above and then being scaled by Δt.
-Notably, the core of the drift term (that is, the part in the parentheses that's ultimately scaled by Δt) is also equivalent to the same ex-post sample's log return, so it could just be defined as that directly without any need for μ or σ.
+Notably, the core of the drift term (that is, the part in the parentheses that's ultimately scaled by Δt) is also equivalent to the same ex-post sample's average log return, so it could just be defined as that directly without any need for μ or σ.
 Alternatively, μ and σ (or an expected average log return as previously explained) could be specified explictly to plug a particular ex-ante market view into the model.

 ## Random Walk